Photo by daoU_kp20226443

 5. Get a commitment

 Visitors inherently expect you to ask for their business.
-So make it clear what you want and how visitors will benefit.
+So clearly explain what you want and how visitors will benefit.
+Add links to your best-selling products.

 From the Coach’s Corner, related information: